 BetAmerica has a similar deal in place with Bronco Billy’s Hotel and Casino for a retail sportsbook and online betting.

-How Sports Betting is Regulated
+How Sports Betting in Colorado is Regulated

 HB 1327 established some basic regulations governing sports betting in Colorado and tasked the Limited Gaming Control Commission with overseeing the industry.
 The Commission is now in the process of drawing up more detailed regulations, but some of the basic requirements set forth by HB 1327 include: